The SEN Information report can be downloaded here.

 - The head teacher holds regular parents’ consultation meetings to discuss any aspect of school.

 - Whole school parent surveys are conducted and available at parents’ evenings

 - Year 7 “Meet the Tutor” evenings are also held early in the first term as well as progress and parents’ evenings where the SENCo or Assistant SENCo is available.

 Arrangements for consultation with students with SEND

-- Students with a statement or EHCP have a named “key worker” who will support them closely and get to know them.
+- Students with an EHCP have a named “key worker” who will support them closely and get to know them.
 Students’ views are gathered in preparation for meetings concerning their provision and future education plans.

 - All students with SEN in year 11 will have a careers information and support meeting.

 - Whole school student surveys are carried out.

 - Whole school marking policy allows the opportunity for student feedback on their work and progress.